manioxx/manioxx/README.md

 - [Website](https://memanzil.netlify.app)

 Feel free to reach out if you want to collaborate on projects or just want to chat about tech!
-And provide me a idea
+And provide me a ideas

 ---